imonban/BIRADS_extraction/README.md

-'# BIRADS extraction from findings'
+# BIRADS extraction from findings

+Steps to run:

+1. Give the name of excel file with reports - report column should be named as 'Report'
+2. The output will be stored in ./Output/